Mineral Cofactors for Cats

 Choosing a Supplement Built for Visible, Everyday Finish

 What should you look for in a mineral-focused beauty supplement?
-First, it should be built for cats, not “pets in general,” because feline needs and tolerances differ (Sun M, 2024).
-Second, it should prioritize forms and amounts that support normal skin barrier function and keratin structures without creating mineral crowding (RVA, 2021).
-Third, it should come from a manufacturer that can speak to testing and quality controls (Zheng, 2014).
+It should prioritize forms and amounts that support normal skin barrier function and keratin structures without creating mineral crowding (RVA, 2021), come from a manufacturer that can speak to testing and quality controls (Zheng, 2014), and fit cats specifically (Sun M, 2024).

 Timeline and Expectations: When Shine and Softness Typically Appear